 sudo apt-get update

 STEP 4: Finally, install Python 3.6 using the apt-get command.
 It will download the installer package and install it.
 You will have to enter the root password when prompted.

 METHOD 2: Compile from Source Code

-If you wish not to add any more PPAs into your computer, you can download the Python source code and compile it.
+If you wish not to add any more PPAs to your computer, you can download the Python source code and compile it.

 STEP 1: Before installing Python, it is recommended to install some dependencies.
-To do that, launch Terminal and copy-paste following commands in the terminal and hit enter.
+To do that, launch Terminal and copy-paste the following commands in the terminal, and hit enter.

 sudo apt-get install build-essential checkinstall